 To sell and write copy that effectively connects with your audience, you need to appeal to the feels.

-So if we buy based on how we feel, shouldn’t how we describe our business, or our products and services appeal to our audience's emotions?
-To answer this questions, think of what Maya Angelou famously said,
+So, if we buy based on how we feel, shouldn’t how we describe our business, products and services appeal to our audience's emotions?
+To answer this question, think of what Maya Angelou famously said,

 "I’ve learned that people will forget what you said, people will forget what you did, but people will never forget how you made them feel."

-The lesson is that if we want to be memorable to our clients and our customers, we all need to work hard on weaving a narrative that will make them feel good about themselves and special to us (read: unforgettably compelling copywriting).
+The lesson is that if we want to be memorable to our clients, we all need to work hard on weaving a narrative that makes them realise how they’ll feel as a result of working with us (read: unforgettably compelling copywriting).

-If you have any further questions about this topic or if you’d like to chat about the content in your health and wellness business, feel free to send me an email.
+If you have any further questions about this topic or if you’d like to chat about your business, feel free to send me an email.
 I'd love to hear from you!